FrancescoJonusDiamonds/EugeneTest/README.md

 we will fake the specific URLs of the two given banks.
 I've used PHPUnit for now, but I can introduce Guzzle possibilities if requested, as it is supported by Laravel.

+Other IMPORTANT NOTES:
+1) I could possibly adhere more to the SOLID principles using one class to execute the code:
+   $replacements = array('cvv' => '000', 'merchant_id' => 456, 'merchant_key' => 'asdf');
+   $finalArray = array_replace($request, $replacements);
+That is present in the two different classes that manage the creation of the requests for the two given banks.
+However, there is not really a change of logic between the these two pieces of code for the two classes, and creating another class will just make it taking again the given parameters and only execute array_replace() and then returning the array.
+It doesn't seem correct to do so.